Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: II. Stacking Operation

 where $\gamma$ describes the nearest-neighbor coupling between adjacent layers.
 The strength of interlayer coupling is set to be reasonably small so that the shared bandgap of $h_{1,2}$ is not closed.
-We denote an $N$ layer stack of $h$ as $\oplus_{N} h$, as depicted in Fig. \ref{fig.1.}(b).
+We denote an $N$ layer stack of $h$ as $\oplus_{N} h$, as depicted in Fig. \ref{fig.2.}(c).
 This operation allows us to easily access other topologically distinct phases, as the topological indices of a stacked insulator are simply given as addition of those in each layer \cite{Bena_PRB_2019}; for example,

 where the composite polarization $\bf{p}$ (normalized to a unit charge) is evaluated in each model for all bands below the shared bandgap of interest, and is given in modulo the set of primitive lattice vectors $\left\lbrace\bf{R}\right\rbrace$.
 The same relation holds for $Q_c$ as well in modulo unit charge.
-Figure \ref{fig.1.}(c)-(d) illustrate $C^3$- and $C^4$-symmetric crystalline insulator models, respectively, along with their tight-binding parameters.
+The stacking operation defined here in Eq. (\ref{eq1}) and its property in Eq. (\ref{eq2}) turn out to be extremely useful in constructing case models that belong to each category of the Venn diagram in Fig. \ref{fig.1.}, especially for $C^3$-symmetric crystalline insulators as shown in Table \ref{tab1}.